EllaBrands/stanDev/Functionals-spec.md

 0. Like with ODEs, there may be a lot of foreseeable and unforeseen issues with numerical stability, execution speed, posterior geometry, etc.

+0. In addition, now that we could require C++11, we could permit lambda functions in the Stan language.

 # Scope

 At the moment, user-defined functions have [lexical/static scope](https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scoping) (as in Java/C/C++) and also appear before any other variable declarations.
 This has two consequences: